h2oai/sparkling-water/doc/src/site/sphinx/ml/sw_deep_learning.rst

         By default, the ``H2ODeepLearning`` algorithm distinguishes between a classification and regression problem based on the type of the label column of the training dataset.
 If the label column is a string column, a classification model will be trained.
         If the label column is a numeric column, a regression model will be trained.
-If you don't want be worried about column data types, you can explicitly identify the problem by using ``ai.h2o.sparkling.ml.algos.classification.H2ODeepLearningClassifier`` or ``ai.h2o.sparkling.ml.algos.regression.H2ODeepLearningRegressor`` instead.
+If you don't want to worry about column data types, you can explicitly specify the problem by using ``ai.h2o.sparkling.ml.algos.classification.H2ODeepLearningClassifier`` or ``ai.h2o.sparkling.ml.algos.regression.H2ODeepLearningRegressor`` instead.

         You can also get raw model details by calling the *getModelDetails()* method available on the model as: